 - 1. An undergraduate or graduate degree in a related field from an accredited college or university.
 Applications from those in fields outside the scope of environmental science shall be considered when special merit warrants. - 2.
 A minimum undergraduate GPA of 3.0/4.0 is required. - 3.
 A minimum of four semester credit hours of college mathematics and/or statistics; seven semester credit hours in physical sciences; and three semester credit hours in biological sciences are required. - 4.
 All applicants must submit their scores on the verbal, quantitative, and analytical sections of the Graduate Record Exam (GRE).
-Successful applicants generally have a combined score and a score of > 311 on the verbal and quantitative sections. - 5.
+Successful applicants generally have a combined score and a score greater than 311 on the verbal and quantitative sections. - 5.
 All applicants must have identified an ESGP affiliated faculty member who has agreed to serve as advisor for their degree program (MS or PhD).
 For information on ESGP faculty, please visit our website at: esgp.osu.edu/directory

 ESGP MS to ESGP PhD (completing MS) Students enrolled in the ESGP Master of Science Program who wish to apply for admission to the PhD program upon completion of their MS must satisfy the same admission criteria as other applicants.
-The student's advisor must submit a letter of support to the GSC prior to the student submitting their online application to graduate.
-However, no admission decision will be made until the applicant has completed his or her master's examination.
-At that point, the applicant's master's examination committee will be asked by the chair of the GSC to make a recommendation as to the candidate's acceptability as a doctoral student.
-Upon receipt of this recommendation, the decision will be made and the student will be notified.
-Student may be eligible for an additional year of GA support from the ESGP (see section 8 for GA appointments details).
+The student should submit a 1-2 page statement outlining their research plan for the PhD.
+In addition, the student's advisor must submit a letter of support to the GSC (send to Kelly Malone, malone.381@osu.edu).
+Upon receipt of the statement and letter of support, the GSC will review the application for admission at their next GSC meeting.
+Students may be eligible for an additional year of GA support from the ESGP (see section 8 for GA appointments details).